This is how I spent Two Days in Walt Disney World!

 After getting the cupcake, was Sephora… and well… I’ll just leave you with the haul.
 We then headed to the Disney store where we were about an hour.
 That might be an exaggeration, but only slightly.
 It felt like we were in there for ages, as it’s so big!
 I got a new pair of ears, a pen, loads of food and a cook book.
 Which I don’t think makes for the most exciting haul.

 The discussion then came back to food.
 We didn’t know how to balance having tea with seeing the Magic Kingdom fireworks.
-I wasn’t really that hungry, but others were, so we headed for somewhere to eat.
-We were going to go to the Boathouse, but decided it would be a waste if we couldn’t face a big meal.
-So we carried on walking until we ended up at Splitsville.
-We sat outside, even though it was blowing a gale and decided on getting pizza, chicken and chips to share.
+In the end we decided to have some bits we could share.
+We carried on walking until we ended up at Splitsville.
+We sat outside, and shared: pizza, chicken and chips.

 By the time we finished our food, we knew we had to head back to the hotel.
 We hired another Minnie Cab to take us back, so we could get ready to see the fireworks.
 Only problem is, our cases hadn’t been brought up to the room.
 We thought it was cold at Disney Springs, so we were waiting for our coats.